Jake Paul beats former middleweight champ Julio César Chávez Jr. by unanimous decision

 Chávez first mounted a discernible attack in the sixth, and he delivered several exciting shots in the ninth, finally exhibiting the skills of a long boxing career.

-But he couldn't seriously damage the YouTuber-turned-pugilist, who jumped on the ropes in celebration after absorbing several flurries in the 10th and final round.
+But he couldn’t seriously damage Paul, who jumped on the ropes in celebration after absorbing several flurries in the 10th and final round.
+The crowd booed Paul after the bell, and he cursed at them.

 "All the boos are awards,” Paul said.
 “It was flawless.
 I think I only got hit about 10 times.”